SmartTee-hub/LITA_Capstone_Project2/README.md

 ### Data Sources
 The primary source of Data used here is Data subcription.csv and this is an open source data that was given by Incubator Hub

+### Tools Used
+- Microsoft Excel is a versatile tool used for a wide range of numerical tasks, including:
+  1. for Data cleaning
+  2. For Data Analysis
+  3. Financial Modeling
+  4. For Data Management
+  5. for Data visualization.

+- SQL - Structured Query Language SQL is a powerful language for managing and manipulating relational databases.
+Here are some of its key uses:
+   1. Data Retrieval
+   2. Data Manipulation
+   3. Data Definition
+   4. Data Control.

+- Power BI - is a powerful Business Intelligence tool used for:
+  1. Data Integration
+  2. Data Transformation
+  3. Data Modeling
+  4. Data Visualization
+  5. Data Analysis
+  6. Data Storytelling.